-2.4.2 The return must be completed in respect of all open years of account and all run-off years of account, in order to reflect the total insurance business transacted by underwriting members of Lloyd’s.
+The return must be completed in respect of all open years of account and all run-off years of account.

 2.4.3 When setting up a return, the system will generate the forms to be completed, and establish the validation rules to be adhered to, as appropriate to that syndicate’s circumstances.